 As a tutor you must complete a ITAS Tutor Evaluation Form after each semester which helps us improve the tutoring experience and assesses the effectiveness or need to change the program.
 The survey form will be emailed directly to you towards the end of the semester.

-Cultural awareness training for tutors
+Cultural integrity training for tutors

 Preference will be given to suitably qualified Aboriginal and Torres Strait Islander tutors however non-Aboriginal and Torres Strait Islander peoples are also welcome to apply.
-New non-Aboriginal and Torres Strait Islander tutors must complete mandatory on-line cultural awareness training.
+New non-Aboriginal and Torres Strait Islander tutors must complete mandatory on-line cultural integrity training.
 Training takes one hour and tutors will be paid for this time.
 The Certificate must be provided to CISER before a contract can be processed.

 Conflict of interests

 Before any contract can be approved, you must declare any conflict of interest or potential conflict of interest between the student and yourself.
 You must not be: